paulosrlj/mp3-to-car-sound/README.md

-# MP3 converter to 320kbps
+# MP3 converter to car sound device

 This script converts any mp3 file to 320kbps quality.
 The main goal for this script is that some car stereos only accepts .mp3 files that are at 320kbps of quality.